EvgeniiZorin/ML_predict-Titanic-passenger-mortality/README.md

 # Description

-A Python Jupyter notebook containing the ML model for binary classification (i.e. death or no death) of data point based on numerous features from a Titanic dataset.
+A Python Jupyter notebook containing the ML model for binary classification (i.e. death or no death) of data points based on numerous features from a Titanic dataset.

+# Background

+Sinking of the Titanic was a great tragedy that still resonates with the world.
+From that horrible event, we have available a dataset for people who were on board of the Titanic, with information available for the seating class, fare paid for the ticket, etc., along with the data on survival.
+Naturally, this dataset was used by the ML community to see underlying patterns in the data, to be able to predict the survivability of a person based on his attributes from the dataset.

+# Features

+For this model, I used the following features:
+-

 # Pipeline